andofwinds/parr/README.md

 # The **P**ointer **Arr**ay (PArr).

-## Provides a type to meke raw pointer indexable as an array, just like in C!
+## Provides a type to make raw pointer indexable as an array, just like in C!

 # Examples